HenrikBengtsson/R.utils/revdep/problems.md

     Unexported objects imported by ':::' calls:
       ‘BiocGenerics:::replaceSlots’ ‘S4Vectors:::make_zero_col_DataFrame’
       See the note in ?`:::` about the use of this operator.
     ```

-# CollapsABEL

-Version: 0.10.11

-## In both

-*   checking package dependencies ...
-ERROR
-    ```
-    Package required but not available: ‘biganalytics’

-    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
-    ```

 # countyfloods